This is based on Fault Lines, the modern horror-fantasy novel by Tim Powers, combining his two other novels, Expiration Date and Earthquake Weather.

 Ghosts mean mortal characters are not necessarily out of the game when they die.
 If they are lucid ghosts, they'll have much the same mental characteristics as before.
 Even if they are not lucid, they could still be interesting.

 A ghost in its fullest state is a human soul in an astral (ectoplasmic) body but with no physical body.
 But sometimes a ghost is an orphaned ka, perhaps cast in the moment of death.
 It has no soul, no consciousness or will.
 Ka ghosts are rarely lucid, nor do they heal from any damage they take.
 They cannot ascend; there is nothing in them to ascend.

 Djinn sometimes drink ghosts and ghost-ka'u, just as a human ghost-drinker would.
 Sometimes they keep ghosts as slaves.
 Such djinn are not always evil, but first appearances are certainly against them.
 Sometimes, ghosts serve djinn as free servants, in return for the protection the djinni can offer.
-Tales of dead humans among the fay come from these situations.
+(Ghosts among the djinn cannot join their ranks, unlike ghosts among the fays.)

 Djinn themselves are mortal, but their native state is already that of a ghost – a nonhuman and very high-powered ghost, but a ghost.
 So there is no distinct ghostly state for a djinni.
 A djinni can, however, leave orphaned ka'u, ka-ghosts, behind, just as a human or other mortal may, and much more often, since they cast ka'u normally in life.

 Ghosts are a natural way to bring eldila into your game, if you wish to do so.
 Death angels are always on the lookout for ghosts, and other angels are usually ready to help them.
 Dark eldila, demons, sometimes hunt ghosts as prey or use them as slaves.
 Rescuing ghosts who do not deserve to be slaves or demon-chow is another responsibility of death angels.